samaradel/www_threefold/www.threefoldtoken.com/content/information/threefold-token-what-is-it.md

 +++

-Don't remove name! title = "information" header = "BLOG: Threefold Token?
+Don't remove name! title = "information" header = "Threefold Token?
 What is it?" image = "../img/timeforchange.jpg" author = "Baker Yanicelli" subtitle = "What is our ThreeFold Token, how to buy, is it an investment instrument, how safe is it, how is it backed?" weight = 11

 +++